Prolegomena to a hybrid classical/Rydberg simulator for hadronization (QuPyth): Rydberg Ladder Model

-where the sums are over all atoms.
-The Rydberg atoms represent qubits with ground states $\ket{g}$ and excited (Rydberg) states $\ket{r}$.
+The Rydberg atoms are qubits with ground states $\ket{g}$ and excited (Rydberg) states $\ket{r}$.
 These states are coupled by the first term in the Hamiltonian, representing Rabi flipping with Rabi frequency $\Omega$.
 The second term represents the global laser detuning, which varies the energy gap between the ground state $\ket{g}$ and excited state $\ket{r}$.
-Here, the operator $n_j\equiv\ket{r_j}\bra{r_j}$, and the parameter $\Delta$ is called the detuning.
+Here, the Rydberg density operator $n_j\equiv\ket{r_j}\bra{r_j}$, and the parameter $\Delta$ is called simply the detuning.
 The last term is the repulsive (van der Waals) interaction between excited atoms $\ket{r}$ with potential given by

-where $C_6$ is the Rydberg interaction constant particular to the specific Rydberg state used.
+where $C_6$ is the Rydberg interaction constant particular to the specific Rydberg state used and $|r_j-r_k|$ is the distance between atom $j$ and $k$.

 In this work, we consider Rubidium-87, so that $\ket{r}=\ket{70 S_{1/2}}$ and $C_6=862690\times 2\pi\;\text{MHz}\cdot \mu\text{m}^6$.
-The strong repulsive interaction \cref{e:ryd_interaction} causes simultaneous excitations between neighboring atoms to become energetically prohibited.
-The radius at which this excitation-blocking effect becomes important is known as the Rydberg blockade radius and is defined to be the distance where
+The strong repulsive interaction \cref{e:ryd_interaction} causes simultaneous excitations between sufficiently close atoms to become energetically prohibited.
+The radius at which this excitation-blocking effect overcomes the Rabi flipping is known as the Rydberg blockade radius and is defined to be the distance where